What not to use with vitamin C?

 Conclusion: Importance of understanding what not to use with vitamin C.

-In conclusion, it is crucial to understand what not to use with vitamin C in order to maximize its effectiveness and avoid any potential adverse effects.
+In conclusion, it is crucial to understand what not to use with vitamin C to maximize its effectiveness and avoid any potential adverse effects.
 One key consideration is to avoid combining vitamin C with retinol or benzoyl peroxide in skincare products.
 These ingredients have been found to counteract the antioxidant properties of vitamin C, rendering it less effective in protecting the skin against free radicals and oxidative stress.

 Furthermore, it is advisable to steer clear of using vitamin C alongside exfoliating acids such as alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs).
 These acids can alter the pH level of the skin and potentially destabilize vitamin C, diminishing its potency.
 Moreover, combining vitamin C with niacinamide may result in flushing or redness on the skin due to potential interactions between these two ingredients.